BenjaminSiskoo/nSide/README.txt

 the expansion slot is set to Gamepad, JoyPair, or 4-Players Adaptor, this can result in controller inputs meant for Player 3 controlling Player 1 as well.

-The Export Memory functions for the Famicom and Super Famicom emulators now export a limited selection of PPU registers in BML format and expansion chip memory (except for the NEC DSPs).
-The Game Boy and Game Boy Advance emulators will also dump their RAMs but not registers.
-(This function was removed in higan v094r06.
-Preserved in nSide for the benefit of 3rd-party tools that depend on it)
+The interface also has a Save Screenshot function, which can save a screenshot in PNG format at any time while a game is running.
+Please be aware that the PNG compression is somewhat poor.

-nSide uses different directories for storing configuration settings, save states, and shaders so as to not conflict with higan.
+nSide uses different directories for storing configuration settings, save states, and shaders so as not to conflict with higan.
 However, nSide will import higan's settings upon first load.
+In Linux or BSD, the configuration files will be in "~/.local/share/nSide/".
-In Windows, the configuration files are in "%LocalAppData%\nSide".
+In Windows, the configuration files will be in "%LocalAppData%\nSide\".

 You will need the GBA BIOS to play Game Boy Advance games.
 This is no different from higan.